dianarociogg/dianarocio.github.io/index.md

 ---

-### What is an end-to-end data solution and how does an example look?
+### What is an end-to-end data solution and how does an example look like?

 - [Framework for end-to-end data science projects including geospatial component.](https://upcommons.upc.edu/handle/2117/410221)
 - [Mapping data actions for the SDGs in the global south - (technical design and development)](https://cepei.org/wp-content/uploads/2024/12/TechnicalReportMappingDataActions.pdf)